-Life is insanely busy for the majority of us, and if we aren’t careful it can quickly lead to being overwhelmed, overworked, and exhausted.
+Life is insanely busy for most us, and if we aren’t careful, it can quickly lead to being overwhelmed, overworked, and exhausted.
 There is no badge of honor for this, but somehow we end up working ourselves to death as if there is one.
-Our days and nights become so packed with work and obligations, and caring for our families that there is little room left for us.
+Our days and nights become so packed with work and obligations, and caring for our families, that there is little room left for us.
 We live our lives, but we don’t enjoy them as much as we could.

 How do we stop this cycle?
 The only answer is to take time for self care.
-The opportunity for self care isn’t going to present itself, this is something we have to prioritize for ourselves.
-If we allow it, life will continue to relentlessly demand all of our time, our effort, and our talent until there is nothing left for us but an endless to do list and a constant sense of frustration.
+The opportunity for self care will not present itself, this is something we have to prioritize for ourselves.
+If we allow it, life will continue to demand all of our time, our effort, and our talent until there is nothing left for us but an endless to-do list and a constant sense of frustration.

-It is time for you to seize on the necessity of creating a self care plan and do so.
-There are certain elements that you are going to need to include, and I want you to think about them as you are developing what works best for you.
-No two people have the same self care needs, and while this plan provides a guideline, there are things you may need to add to it in order to fulfill all of your needs.
+It is time for you to seize on the necessity of creating a self-care plan and do so.
+There are certain elements that you will need to include, and I want you to think about them as you are developing what works best for you.
+No two people have the same self-care needs, and while this plan provides a guideline, there are things you may need to add to it to fulfill all of your needs.
 Don’t be afraid to do that.

 Make time for exercise